Mediterranean Diet Meal Plan for Beginners

 Tips For Creating Your Beginner Mediterranean Diet Meal Plan

-The Mediterranean diet is a style of eating versus some rigid rules, but you can fully customize it to suit your preferences.
+The Mediterranean diet is an eating style with some rigid rules, but you can fully customize it to suit your preferences.
 There’s nothing you should worry about failing to follow the diet and last a lifetime.
 Below are five essential tips for getting started:

-You can follow the below-mentioned tips for making your Mediterranean diet perfect.
+You can observe the below-mentioned tips for making your Mediterranean diet perfect.

 1. Add More Legumes To Your Platter

-Legumes that one may not be consuming enough are low-budget nutrition-packed foods, rich in fiber and protein, low in fat include lentils, dried peas, beans, and chickpeas.
+Legumes that one may not be consuming enough of are low-budget, nutrition-packed foods, rich in fiber and protein and low in fat, including lentils, dried peas, beans, and chickpeas.
 You can replace your ketchup with a Hummus dip.

 2. Control On Alcohol